-Target Date ACTIVITIES for Responsible Person/Group Status/Outcome Completion (include dates - mm/dd/yy) the external Human Resources and Hiring Practices audit. discrimination, EOE policy, job application and other documents pertaining to employment were updated to reflect recommendations from the audit.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 2.
+Review and implement recommendations of the external Human Resources and Hiring Practices audit.
+2009-2011 Asst.
+Supt., Human Resources Program Administrator for Human Resources Completed - Hiring Practices Manual, Non- discrimination, EOE policy, job application and other documents pertaining to employment were updated to reflect recommendations from the audit.
 3. Identify ways to integrate recruitment efforts between the Office of Recruitment and Retention and Substitute Services (an agency unit with the highest employment rate).
-2012 Director, Comm., Research, & Recruit.
-School Personnel Officer, Human Res.
-Completed а.
+2012 Program Administrator for Human Resources School Personnel Officer, Human Resources Completed a.
 Establish procedures for ensuring all candidates recruited by the Office of Recruitment and Retention follow through with Substitute Services to reach the interview process.
 Completed 4.
 Identify areas impacting the Agency's ability to recruit and retain staff.
 2011 Asst.
-Supt., Human Resources Director, Comm., Research, & Recruit.
-Ongoing a.
+Supt., Human Resources Program Administrator for Human Ongoing a.
 Establish a system to continually monitor the alignment between staff and student demographics and diversity internally, and throughout the region.
-2013 (title vacated December, 2012) Senior Admin.
-Asst., HR b.
+2013 Resources Senior Admin.
+Asst., Human Resources Participation in Nassau County and New York City job fairs in an effort to recruit diverse b.
 Utilize an external Diversity Council to inform recruitment efforts across the region.
-Ongoing 5.
-Develop partnerships with regional universities/colleges and organizations to establish strong candidate pipelines into the agency.
-2016 District Superintendent Asst.
-Supt., Human Resources Director, Comm., Research, & Recruit. (title vacated December, 2012) Ongoing a.
-Identify universities/colleges and establish meetings with appropriate personnel representing those organizations.
-NYSED P-16 Regional Committee Ongoing b.
-Identify local organizations with the ability to reach highly qualified and diversified candidates and establish meetings with appropriate personnel representing those organizations.
-Ongoing
+Ongoing applicants to ESBOCES